The Discipline and the Major

 After taking fundamental courses in solid and fluid mechanics, materials, thermodynamics, heat transfer and design, a mechanical engineering major chooses elective courses to concentrate in one of three areas: energy and propulsion, structures and materials or nuclear energy.
 The major culminates with a capstone design experience in the first class year that provides midshipmen with a relevant, practical opportunity incorporating what they have learned into a single project.
 The program takes seriously the need to develop graduates who have a sound understanding of the design process and its importance in the success of engineering activities.
 Each capstone team is expected to design, build and test a mechanical system.

 Laboratories and testing facilities dedicated to the mechanical engineering curriculum are numerous and varied.
-They include a subcritical nuclear reactor and engine testing facilities as well as materials, directed energy and a fluids laboratory.
-Capstone projects have included a solar powered boat, formula-style race car, hybrid fuel vehicle, robots, rail gun projectiles, human powered vehicles and composite bridges.
+They include a subcritical nuclear reactor and engine testing facilities as well as materials, heat transfer, directed energy and a fluids laboratory.
+Capstone projects have included building an electromagnetic railgun , formula-style race car, hybrid fuel vehicle, human powered vehicles, interservice competitions focused on developing novel combat equipment and projects that help veterans overcome physical challenges.

 The mechanical engineering program prepares its graduates to assume responsibilities in the U.S. Navy and U.S. Marine Corps which involve the operation and maintenance of highly technical systems.
 With a bachelor’s degree in mechanical engineering, a Navy or Marine Corps officer is well prepared for a wide variety of career assignments both ashore and afloat.
 Operational sea billets in surface ships, submarines, and aircraft squadrons provide a wealth of opportunities for a mechanical engineer to develop practical engineering experience.
 The knowledge and skills of those with a background in mechanical engineering are in demand in naval service and civilian life.